Family Bauhinia’s latest newsletter is available to read now. Find out the latest news and upcoming events on Volume 8, Issue 1.

 A very warm welcome to all Year 7 students joining us this year and a special welcome to our new Year 8 students also joining the Family this year:

-The new students have worked hard this week to adjust to their new learning environment and have done so well.
+The new students have worked hard over these past few weeks to adjust to their new learning environment and have done so well.
 They are fantastic additions to Family Bauhinia!

 For the month of August, we have noted some students who have Made a Difference in the SIS community.
 Some of the actions of the highlighted students have included: